Updated on September 8, 2025.

 Refraction test

 If your vision seems off, your eye care professional will give you a refraction test to see if glasses or contacts (or changes to your existing prescription) could help you see more clearly.
-This involves reading an eye chart while looking through different lenses and letting your HCP know whether the view gets fuzzier or clearer when they change the lenses.
+This involves reading an eye chart while looking through different lenses and letting your eye doctor know whether the view gets fuzzier or clearer when they change the lenses.
 They'll continue to adjust the lenses until refractive errors are corrected and your vision is sharp.

 Checking for disease

-To test your peripheral vision, your HCP might ask you to cover one eye and stare at a fixed point while they move their hand a few feet away from your face until you see it.
-Or they may use a more sophisticated test that involves looking into a special device and pressing a button every time you see a flashing light.
-For central vision testing, your HCP will probably ask you to look at an Amsler grid (a square consisting of a grid pattern with a dot in the middle) and ask if you see any blurry, wavy, or missing lines.
+To test your peripheral vision, you might be asked you to cover one eye and stare at a fixed point while the eye doctor moves their hand a few feet away from your face until you see it.
+Or, they may use a more sophisticated test that involves looking into a special device and pressing a button every time you see a flashing light.

 Checking eye muscles and function

-Your eyes have a lot of moving parts that join together to help you see, so your HCP will want to know how well all the bits and pieces of your eyes are working.
+Your eyes have a lot of moving parts that join together to help you see, so your eye doctor will want to know how well all the bits and pieces of your eyes are working.
 To do this, they may ask you to follow an object (usually a pen or a light) with your eyes as you keep your head still.
 They'll note how your eyes move up, down, left, right, and toward the tip of your nose.
 Good results mean your extraocular muscles are working well.
 Your eye care professional might also cover and uncover each eye as you look at an object to see how well your eyes work together.

 Dilation and inner and outer structures